webplatform/docs-wpd/Projects/SSO/Improvements_roadmap/index.md

 * Only the encoded packet will be communicated across frames
 * If a relying party doesn’t use SSL, the data will need to be decoded to be useful
-* Whether or not the session had a "man in the middle", the attacker will ** still need to get the secret key to unpack the encoded "recoveryPayload" contents.
+* Whether or not the session had a "man in the middle", the attacker will ** still need to get the secret key  —that is NEVER communicated in the process— to unpack the encoded "recoveryPayload" contents.
 ** not get a chance to get anything useful from the JavaScript call to the call back GET parameters
 * Each backend application will have to unpack the recoveryPayload, validate if it makes sense BEFORE communicating with the profile.accounts.webplatform.org endpoint.